 One of the easiest and quickest ways to get new people onto your email list is to add a link to your header navigation.
 Mine reads "Blogging Blueprint " and leads readers to a page where they can opt in in order to receive my popular Profitable Blogging Blueprint Checklist.

 Another way I've seen this done is using a Start Here link in the header navigation to lead to a content opt-in.

 #4.
 Use An Upside Down Homepage Template To Encourage First Time Visitors To Sign Up Right Away

 Upside down home pages are all the rage right now, and for good reason.
 This style of homepage puts you and your offering front and center for anyone who visits your website.
 It's a great way for them to get an instant glimpse into who you are, what you do, and how you can help them achieve their goals.

-Elna Cain's main homepage is an excellent example of a header opt in, followed by social proof, and then three options with accompanying opt ins to help direct her readers towards the most useful content upgrade for them.
+Elna Cain's main homepage is an excellent example of a header opt in, followed by social proof, and then three options with accompanying opt ins to help direct her readers towards the most useful email sign up incentives for them.

 #5.
 Create A Free Resource Library